 While topical estrogen is considered safe and effective, its risks and benefits have to be weighed before using it as a treatment option as it may have side effects like breast tenderness and vaginal bleeding.
 Women being treated for breast and endometrial cancers should not use the therapy.
 Pregnant women and lactating mothers should also avoid the same.
 Products like vaginal douches, scented soap and lotions should not be used in vaginal areas as they can cause or worsen dryness.

-Gaudium IVF is among the top IVF clinics in India and is trusted for bringing world class treatment for female infertility and numerous other gynecological problems to the doorstep of women.
+Gaudium IVF is among the top IVF clinics in Delhi, India and is trusted for bringing world class treatment for female infertility and numerous other gynecological problems to the doorstep of women.
 It also educates and guides its patients on common reproductive issues such as vaginal dryness.

 For a free second opinion and expert advice from the leading infertility specialist Dr Manika Khanna, contact today.